G

 Run the same brand through two AI rank trackers and you can get wildly different scores: one says 40% visibility, the next says 12%.
 Neither is lying.
 They are measuring different things and calling them the same word.

-Add the underlying instability from the last section and the disagreement is expected, not surprising.
+Layer that on top of run-to-run instability and the disagreement is expected, not surprising.
 The SparkToro data showed the same engine returns different brand lists run to run, so two tools sampling at different times and depths will naturally land on different numbers.

 The practical rule that follows: pick one tracker and stay with it.
 Consistency of method matters more than the absolute number, because the signal you care about is the trend, and only one tool's trend is internally comparable.
 Switching tools resets your baseline to zero.